GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Readability of code is now my first priority.
-It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
+> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
 >
-> ~ *Douglas Crockford*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts